Your Chance To Live!

 And your children.

-Your Chance to Live is much more than disturbing poetry.
+Your Chance to Live has so much more than disturbing poetry.
 It contains a parade of disturbing characters, beginning with your friendly government greeter.
 Would you shake this hand?

-Here’s our malevolent old friend again, this time pilfering water from the toilet.
+Our food-molester is back, this time pilfering water from the toilet.
 Or as my daughter sees it, “he’s looking in a trash can.
 Maybe he’s going to sort the trash.”
-The intended message is that you can purify and drink toilet water, in a pinch.
+The intended message is that you can drink toilet water in a pinch.
 (Personally, I’d check the water heater first.)

 This character was surely the result of a bad trip: